zbjornson/bson-to-json/README.md

 ### Major reasons it's fast

+* No waste temporary objects created for the GC to clean up.
 * Direct UTF8 to JSON-escaped string transcoding.
-* No waste temporary objects created for the GC to clean up.
 * SSE2, SSE4.2 or AVX2-accelerated JSON string escaping.
 * AVX2-accelerated ObjectId hex string encoding, using the technique from [zbjornson/fast-hex](https://github.com/zbjornson/fast-hex).
 * Fast integer encoding, using the method from [`fmtlib/fmt`](https://github.com/fmtlib/fmt).
 * Fast double encoding, using the same [double-conversion library](https://github.com/google/double-conversion) used in V8.
+* Native 64-bit operations used for Dates and Longs.
 * Skips decoding array keys (which BSON stores as ASCII numbers) and instead advances by the known number of bytes in the key.
 * The `send` method has a tight call stack and avoids allocating a Promise for